trollfot/dolmen.menu/src/dolmen/menu/README.txt

 ``dolmen.menu`` provides two components:

-* Menu : the menu implementation is based on the zope "content provider" notion and is using the ``grokcore.viewlet`` package.
+* Menu : the menu implementation is based on the zope "content provider" notion and is using the ``dolmen.viewlet`` package.
+  It is a specific ViewletManager.

 * Entry: a menu item is called an entry.
-It's a multi adapter that is registered for a Menu component.
+It's a viewlet, and as such, a multi adapter registered for a Menu component.

 Examples